Max Payne 3: Plot

 Nine years after the events of the second game, Max Payne (James McCaffrey) has retired from the NYPD and spends his days nursing his alcoholism and addiction to painkillers.
-After an incident involving the local mob that forces him to leave New York, Max accepts an offer from Raul Passos (Julian Dean), whom he met during the incident, to become a private security contractor in South America.
-Max finds himself working for the Branco family, consisting of Rodrigo Branco (Frank Rodriguez), a wealthy real-estate mogul; Fabiana Branco (Benedita Pereira), Rodrigo's trophy wife; Giovanna (Shirley Rumierk), Fabiana's sister; Victor Branco (Robert Montano), a local politician; and Marcelo Branco (Dillon Porter), a hard-partying socialite.
+After an incident involving the local mob forces him to leave New York, Max accepts an offer from Raul Passos (Julian Dean), whom he met during the incident, to become a private security contractor in South America.
+Max finds himself working for the Branco family, consisting of Rodrigo Branco (Frank Rodriguez), a wealthy real-estate mogul; Fabiana Branco (Benedita Pereira), Rodrigo's trophy wife; Giovanna Taveres (Shirley Rumierk), Fabiana's social worker sister; Victor Branco (Robert Montano), a local politician; and Marcelo Branco (Dillon Porter), a hard-partying socialite.
 Operating in São Paulo a few months later, Max thwarts a kidnapping attempt on the Brancos by the Comando Sombra, a local street gang, during a private party.
 A week later, the gang manage to kidnap Fabiana at a nightclub while Max is overseeing her protection alongside Marcelo and Giovanna.

 Instructed to pay $3 million for her release, Rodrigo allows Max and Passos to handle the exchange at a local football stadium.
 However, the meeting between them and the Comando Sombra is ambushed by the Crachá Preto, an outlaw vigilante militia, who steal the money.
-Although the pair learn where the Comando Sombra took Fabiana, their attempt to rescue her is thwarted by the gang's leader Serrano (Babs Olusanmokun).
+Although the pair learn where the Comando Sombra took Fabiana, their attempt to rescue her is thwarted by the gang's leader, Serrano (Babs Olusanmokun).
 Meeting with the Branco brothers at Rodrigo's office, Victor recommends the police handle Fabiana's recovery.
 Shortly after Victor, Marcelo, and Passos leave, the Crachá Preto attack the office to kill Max.
 While he survives, Rodrigo is assassinated during the chaos.
 Blaming himself for the situation, Max swears off alcohol, shaves his head, and proceeds to seek out Serrano and Fabiana within the Nova Esperança favela, based on information from a dying Crachá Preto operative.

-During his search of the favela, Max runs into Detective Wilson Da Silva (Stephen Girasuolo), who offers assistance in exchange for help in investigating the Crachá Preto, who he suspects have ties to Victor and the Unidade de Forças Especiais (UFE), São Paulo's police tactical unit.
+During his search, Max runs into Detective Wilson Da Silva (Stephen Girasuolo), who offers assistance in exchange for help in investigating the Crachá Preto, who he suspects have ties to Victor and the Unidade de Forças Especiais (UFE), São Paulo's police tactical unit.
 Max eventually reaches Serrano's hideout, only to witness him murder Fabiana.
 As the UFE raid the favela, Max finds himself forced to rescue Marcelo and Giovanna, who were captured by the Comando Sombra while attempting to save Fabiana.
 During his search for the pair, he finds the UFE to be corrupt upon witnessing them selling prisoners to the Crachá Preto.
 While Max eventually finds and rescues Giovanna, Marcelo is executed by the Crachá Preto.
 After a shootout at a bus station while trying to hide from the Crachá Preto, Passos arrives to help, but flees with Giovanna, who is pregnant with his child.
 Angered at being abandoned, Max is picked up by Da Silva, and learns that Passos was on Victor's payroll.